TommasoTarchi/Advanced_HPC-Final_assignments/README.md

     - `matmul_blas.c`: parallel MPI C code for matmul using **BLAS**
     - `matmul_cublas.c`: parallel MPI CUDA code for matmul using **cuBLAS**
   - `test_matmul/`: directory containing dumped matrices and code to test matmul correctness
-- `Report.pdf`: brief report about the assignment with more detailed description of algorithm and its implementation
+- `docs/`: directory containing report (details about algorithms and implementation) and presentation (recap of algorithms and implementation, and final results)

 ## How to reproduce data on Leonardo